OVERVIEW

 Receiving W-2 and 1099 Tax Forms

 If you were employed for part of the year, your employer will likely report your employee income to you and the Internal Revenue Service (IRS) on Form W-2.
 In addition, you may also receive self-employment income that your customers reported to the IRS on a 1099-NEC form (1099-MISC in prior years).
 And, you may have income collected from customers that does not get reported on a 1099-NEC form.
-If you receive payments through third-party payment processors such as PayPal, you will likely receive a 1099-K. Payers will also send these forms to the IRS to report your income so it is important to include all of your income on your tax return.
+If you receive payments through third-party payment processors such as PayPal, you might receive a 1099-K. Payers will also send these forms to the IRS to report your income, so it is important to include all of your income on your tax return.

 Self-Employment Tax